denkiwakame/Python-ERVO/README.md

 Alternatively, if you want an in-place build that puts the compiled library right in the current directory, run `python setup.py build_ext --inplace'

 Only tested with Python 2.7 and 3.4 on Ubuntu Linux.
-At the moment, the setup.py script uses a Linux/Unix-specific method to build the RVO2 library itself, before building the Python wrappers.
+The setup.py script uses CMake to build the RVO2 library itself, before building the Python wrappers.
 If you have success (or failure) stories, please share them!

 Differences with the C++ version